 Lech Am Arlberg, Austria

-If we were to pick one of our favorite ski resort towns in Europe it would definitely be Lech Zurs Arlberg.
-The village ambiance is tough to beat in the winter months due to a wide selection of boutique hotels all intimate in size due to strict ordinance laws.
-You won’t find any mega hotels or foreign investment in this former farming village.
+If we were to pick one of our favorite ski resort towns in Europe, it would be Lech Zurs Arlberg.
+The village ambiance is tough to beat in the winter due to a wide selection of boutique hotels, all intimate in size due to strict ordinance laws.
+You won’t find mega hotels or foreign investments in this former farming village.

-It’s all distinctly Austrian with restaurants, hotels, bars, chalets, and B&Bs run by local families.
+It’s distinctly Austrian, with local families running restaurants, hotels, bars, chalets, and B&Bs.
 Everything in the village is modern and luxurious but understated so you won’t be completely gobsmacked here.
 This charm is what continues to draw regulars from around the world year after year.

 Norway in the winter is what fairytale books are made out of.
 Especially the more north you head.
 We found a fantastic winter home in Narvik where we could spot the Northern Lights and go snowboarding all in one day.